Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 Collectively, the three assumptions simply state \[\varepsilon_i \stackrel{iid}{\sim} N(0, \sigma^2), ~~\textrm{for variance}~\sigma^2\]

 Important Note.
 In the above bullet points, the assumptions are listed in their order of importance.
-If you lack independence, nearly all statistical methods we will cover in this text are invalid.
-The constant variance assumption can be important but in many cases we can address it.
-Lastly, the Normality assumption tends to not be all that important except in small sample sizes and when the data is heavily skewed – we can also address it in many cases.
+If you lack independence, nearly all statistical methods we cover in this text are invalid.
+The constant variance assumption is important but in many cases violations of the assumption can be addressed.
+Lastly, the Normality assumption tends to not be all that important except in small sample sizes and when the data are heavily skewed – but we can also address issues with Normality in many cases.

 In general, independence (or lack thereof) is the result of the sampling scheme employed during data collection.
 If you collect your data according to a well designed experiment or a simple random sampling scheme with one observation per subject, there is usually no reason to suspect you will have a problem.
-Data collected sequentially in time (e.g., daily high temperatures or repeated measures on the same subject) will exhibit a phenomenon known as autocorrelation (or serial correlation) and is a major problem!
-Specialized methods are needed for this type of data (see Section 4.2).
+Data collected sequentially in time (e.g., daily high temperatures or repeated measures on the same subject) will exhibit a phenomenon known as autocorrelation (also called serial correlation) and is a major problem!
+Specialized methods are needed for this type of data!
+We will briefly cover the idea of repeated measures in Section 4.2, while a general treatment of autocorrelation is excluded from our work.

 Residual diagnostic plots showing a *fanning* effect in the residuals vs fitted and increasing linear trend in the Scale-Location plot, thus suggesting the variance increases with the mean.